ngreifer/lmw/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

 Negative weights are present in the control group.

 We can further examine extrapolation for specific covariates:

 ``` r
 plot(lmw.out, type = "extrapolation", var = ~married + re75)
 ```

 <img src="man/figures/README-unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

+The × indicates the mean of the covariate in the target population (the treated group), and the vertical line indicates the mean of the covariate weighted by the implied regression weights.
+For these covariates, the implied regression weights yield a sample fairly representative of the target population.

 We can examine how influential individual points are using their sample influence curves, which are a function of their residuals, leverages,